-- SCID-5-RV: for researchers, available as a PDF or Microsoft Word file.
-The SCID-5-RV is available by licensing only.
-Customers will need to purchase a file and a license to make a specific number of copies.
-The file is available as a non-modifiable PDF or as a modifiable Microsoft Word file.
+- SCID-5-RV: for researchers, available as PDF or Microsoft Word files.
+The SCID-5-RV is available by permission only.
+Customers will need to procure permission per research study, per training course, or per any other use.
+The file is available as non-modifiable PDF or as modifiable Microsoft Word.

-- SCID-5-CT: for clinical trials, available as a PDF or Microsoft Word file.
-The SCID-5-RV is available by licensing only.
-Customers will need to purchase a file, and a license to make a specific number of copies.
-The file is available as a modifiable Microsoft Word file only.
+- SCID-5-CT: for clinical trials, available as PDF or Microsoft Word files.
+The SCID-5-CT is available by permission only.
+Customers will need to procure permission per clinical trial, and the fee will be charged per number of copies reproduced.
+The file is available as modifiable Microsoft Word only.
 Customization of the file by Biometric Research is also available.

 - SCID-5-CV: for clinicians, available in print in Summer 2015.

 Please visit the SCID-5 Product Page for more information about the different SCID-5 products.